fusterma/JUAS2022/docker.md

 http://docs.continuum.io/anaconda/

 ### STEP 1: Anaconda installation
-We suggest to install the Python 3.8 version (latest now, December 2020) https://www.anaconda.com/distribution/
+We suggest to install the Python 3.9 version (latest) https://www.anaconda.com/distribution/
 List the packages that are installed with
 ```